Starwort/NEA/README.md

 ## To-do

-- [ ] Clear description of the problem
+- [ ] Create a clear description of the problem
-- [ ] Description and justification of the features of the problem which are solvable by computational methods
+- [ ] Describe and justify of the features of the problem which are solvable by computational methods
-- [ ] Explanation of why the problem is amenable to a computational solution
+- [ ] Explain why the problem is amenable to a computational solution
-- [x] Identified and described the stakeholders in the solution
+- [x] Identify and describe the stakeholders in the solution
-- [ ] Explained how the solution is appropriate to the needs of the stakeholders
+- [ ] Explain how the solution is appropriate to the needs of the stakeholders
+- [ ] Decide on methods of research for each stakeholder
+- [ ] Plan interview questions
+- [ ] Plan survey questions
+- [ ] Decide how I will follow up my research
+- [ ] Identify other existing systems or ideas I can research
+- [ ] Discuss any suitable approaches to a solution
+- [ ] Create a requirements specification
+- [ ] Justify each requirement based on the research evidence
+- [ ] State measurable success criteria for each requirement
+- [ ] Discuss any hardware and software that will be needed